 Travis was so thoughtful to drive the Rolls Royce for our seventh anniversary.
 We both loved the car and were excited to use it for our wedding.
 A few years ago the owner decided to sell it and Travis bought it immediately.
 I thought It was one of the most romantic gestures as a heart felt reminder of our special day.
-On our wedding day, we were intoxicated by the love of family and friends, beautiful music, the smell of fresh flowers, the heartfelt vows of commitment and tears of joy.
+On our wedding day, we were intoxicated by the love of family and friends, beautiful music, the smell of fresh flowers, the heartfelt vows of commitment, and tears of joy.
 Everything was perfect!

 It was like a dream.
 There was my handsome husband taking me for a drive in the Rolls Royce.
 When we got to DeBoulles, I knew I was in for a treat.
 We buy all our jewelry from them because they have spectacular pieces.
-It was sweet for Travis to remember that I had mention wanting a new bracelet many months before our anniversary.
+It was sweet for Travis to remember that I had mentioned wanting a new bracelet many months before our anniversary.
 This bracelet is gorgeous and something I will always treasure!
 I still pinch myself to make sure it isn't a dream.
 The bracelet is a token of Travis' love for me and when I wear it my heart swells and basks in the warmth of his love and kindness.
 I'm the luckiest woman alive!
-I must admit too that it was a bit overwhelming to try on a two million dollar ring.
+I must admit, too, that it was a bit overwhelming to try on a two million dollar ring.
 It was absolutely beautiful but - I'd be terrified to wear it out of the house.
 I wouldn't feel safe with it on!

 I felt so honored to be invited to meet Brandi Redmond's grandfather.
 This was a special moment for her and she was including me in a huge milestone for her family.
 Her grandfather is a big man with a sweet heart.
-I loved visiting with he and his wife.
+I loved visiting with him and his wife.
 They are precious people.
 As I watched the clock and saw my dear friend becoming more perplexed, my heart broke for her.
-But then when travis called saying he was with Bryan, a part of me panicked.
+But then when Travis called saying he was with Bryan, a part of me panicked.
 I kept asking myself if I had told Travis how important this was and that this was the "first" time Brandi would see her grandfather!
-Did I explain to him that she was too young when she last saw him to remember him.
+Did I explain to him that she was too young when she last saw him to remember him?
 We were waiting on Bryan and I just wanted them to get there as fast as they could.
-When they arrived, I realized that they had had a some drinks.
+When they arrived, I realized that they had had some drinks.
 I felt uncomfortable and awkward.
 I wanted the experience to be an amazing family memory for Brandi.
 I could tell that Brandi was hurting and felt awkward in the situation.
 It was like watching a slow motion car crash and there was nothing I could do to fix it.